-We now illustrate how a CHSH parameter greater than 2 can be accommodated through this measurement dependence.
-In Figure \ref{fig:Four-targets} we define four sets of targets based on the pairs of positions towards which the measurement dynamics drive the variables $\lambda_{1,2}$.
-The target pairs $\lambda_{1}^{\pm}$ and $\bar{\lambda}_{1}^{\pm}$ will be labelled `axis choices' $\hat{a}$ and $\hat{a}^{\prime}$, respectively, and $\lambda_{2}^{\pm}$ and $\bar{\lambda}_{2}^{\pm}$ are to be associated with `axes' $\hat{b}$ and $\hat{b}^{\prime}$.The terminology is chosen to establish an analogy with spin component measurement and the superscripts indicate the outcome values for properties $A$and $B$.
-Four measurement situations can then be considered, specified by the choice of blue, red, purple or green targets.
-The possible measurement outcomes of $A$ and $B$ can be correlated $(\pm1,\pm1)$ or anti-correlated ($\pm1,\mp1)$.
-In Figure \ref{fig:Four-targets} we associate +1 outcomes with targets situated at even label positions on the grid and $-1$ outcomes with odd labels.
+We now consider four possible measurement situations: settings $\hat{a},\hat{a}'$ with outcomes $A$ concern particle 1, and $\hat{b},\hat{b}'$ with outcomes $B$ concern particle 2.
+We illustrate the possible measurement setting combinations and their associated distributions of measurement outcomes in Figure \ref{fig:Four-targets}.
+We define four sets of targets for the measurement dynamics that evolve the variables $\lambda_{1}$ and $\lambda_{2}$.
+The target pairs $\lambda_{1}^{\pm}$ and $\lambda_{1}^{\prime\pm}$ will be associated with `axis choices' $\hat{a}$ and $\hat{a}^{\prime}$, respectively, and $\lambda_{2}^{\pm}$ and $\lambda_{2}^{\prime\pm}$ are to be associated with `axes' $\hat{b}$ and $\hat{b}^{\prime}$.
+The terminology is chosen to establish an analogy with spin component measurement, and the superscripts indicate the outcome values $\pm1$ for properties $A$ and $B$.
+The four measurement situations are specified by the choice of blue, red, pink or green targets in Figure \ref{fig:Four-targets}.
+We associate +1 outcomes with targets situated at even label positions on the grid and $-1$ outcomes with odd labels.